-As a result, projections for stationary combustion and process sources often have to assume a somewhat 'worst-case' scenario where emission factors in future years are the same as in the 2017 base year.
-This is not a particularly significant issue for NH3, where combustion and processes are trivial sources, or for SO2 where changes in fuel use, included through the use of EEP2018 data, are likely to be far more significant than changes in emission factors.
+For sectors where we have been able to obtain and review documents, it is then possible to generate simple projections that take account of the current level of compliance and improvements necessary to comply where this does not already occur.
+But for other sectors, such as for combustion in 1A2/1A4a/1A4c and most chemical sector process sources, we do not have this information and so have to assume a somewhat 'worst-case' scenario where emission factors in future years are the same as in the 2018 base year.
+This is not a particularly significant issue for NH3, where combustion and processes are minor sources, or for SO2 where changes in fuel use, included through the use of EEP2018 data, are likely to be far more significant than changes in emission factors.
 It could be a more significant issue for the remaining pollutants simply because stationary combustion and processes are significant sources.
-Emission projections might therefore be somewhat too high for these pollutants, although it is also possible that the impact is trivial.
-In some cases, we have been able to obtain information that allows a less conservative approach to be adopted.
+Emission projections might therefore be somewhat too high for these pollutants.